Lysaker-git/Semester-Project-2_Noroff/README.md

 All Documentation of the project will be listed at this page:
 <a href="https://nutritious-piper-07b.notion.site/NAFSAT-a625f2eca9a744928c2c7ddd7c1968f3">NAFSAT Dev Page</a>

+What can you find there?
+- Contact info
+- Introduction
+- Resources
+- Gantt Chart
+- Kanban Board

 ### More to come as project develops